Euforia (wrestler): Los Guerreros Laguneros (2012–2021)

 On July 6, 2012, Euforia was named the newest member of Último Guerrero's Los Guerreros del Infierno stable.
 In January 2013, Euforia made his Japanese debut, when he took part in the three-day Fantastica Mania 2013 event, co-promoted by CMLL and New Japan Pro-Wrestling in Tokyo.
 During the first night on January 18, he teamed with Okumura in a tag team match, where they were defeated by Tama Tonga and Titán.
 The following night, Euforia was defeated in a singles match by Atlantis.
 During the third and final night, Euforia teamed with Kazuchika Okada and Mephisto in a six-man tag team main event, where they were defeated by Atlantis, Hiroshi Tanahashi and Prince Devitt.
 Euforia was teamed up with tecnico Diamante Azul for the 2013 Torneo Nacional de Parejas Increibles ("National Incredible Pairs Tournament") where the concept was that rivals would team up for a tag team tournament.
 The team defeated Ángel de Oro and Ephesto in the tournament's first round, but lost to Atlantis and Último Guerrero in the second round.
 A year later, Euforia won the 2014 Torneo Nacional de Parejas Increibles tournament teaming with Atlantis.
 On March 28, 2014, Euforia won his first title, when he, Niebla Roja and Último Guerrero defeated Los Estetas del Aire (Máscara Dorada, Místico and Valiente) for the CMLL World Trios Championship.
 They lost the title to Sky Team (Místico, Valiente and Volador Jr.) on February 13, 2015.
 Euforia was a participant in the 2017 International Gran Prix.
 He was eliminated from the torneo cibernetico by Kenny King on September 1.

-On July 1, 2018, Los Guerreros Laguneros ended Sky Team's 1,223-day reign with the CMLL World Trios Championship as they defeated them in the main event of CMLL's Domingos Arena México show.
+On July 1, 2018, Los Guerreros Laguneros ended Sky Team's 1,223-day reign with the CMLL World Trios Championship, as they defeated them in the main event of CMLL's Domingos Arena México show.
 Subsequently, Los Guerreros were positioned as "Defenders of CMLL" as they began a storyline feud with The Cl4n (Ciber the Main Man, The Chrizh and Sharlie Rockstar), three wrestlers who had made a name for themselves in CMLL's main rival Lucha Libre AAA Worldwide.
 On September 14, The Cl4n won the World Trios Championship, but Los Guerreros won the championship back two weeks later on September 28.
 On March 26, 2021, they lost the World Trios Championship to Nueva Generación Dinamita, resulting in Euforia turning on Último Guerrero and leaving the stable.

 Second stint with Los Nuevos Infernales (2021–present)

-On September 24, 2020, at Aniversario 88, Euforia rejoined the reformed Los Infernales, alongside El Satánico, Mephisto and Hechicero, after the latter defeated Último Guerrero for the CMLL World Heavyweight Championship.
+On September 24, 2021, at Aniversario 88, Euforia rejoined the reformed Los Infernales, alongside El Satánico, Mephisto and Hechicero, after the latter defeated Último Guerrero for the CMLL World Heavyweight Championship.

+On September 13, 2024, at Aniversario 91, Euforia was defeated by Hechicero in a four-way Lucha de Apuestas mask vs. mask match, which also included Esfinge and Valiente.
+As per the stipulation, Euforia had to unmask and revealed his name to be José Leobardo Moreno León.